 Strákur frá Vatnsleysu

-Meet our new stallion - Strákur frá Vatnsleysu.
-For years since our beloved Kalman passed we have had our eye out for another distinctive stallion to call Sand Meadow home.
-But none felt right until now.
+Meet our stallion - Strákur frá Vatnsleysu.
+For years since our beloved Kalman passed we had our eye out for another distinctive stallion to call Sand Meadow home.
+But none felt right until Strákur.
 Strákur is everything we want in a stallion – and more!
-We are thrilled to welcome this very special horse to the US.
+We are thrilled to have this very special stallion in the US.

 Strákur, ridden in tolt by his breeder